-Study books: While Bond books and Letts books aren't in the 'super-fun' learning category, they are in the indispensable one – and the variety of questions and word problems across a range of subjects is really helpful for kids of all ages, especially if they have a 10+ or 11+ exam on the horizon.
+Study books: While Bond books and Letts books aren't in the 'super-fun' learning category, they are in the indispensable one – and the variety of questions and word problems across a range of subjects is really helpful for kids of all ages, especially if they have a 10+ or 11+ exam looming in the distance.

-Reference books with a twist: Mrs. Wordsmith is a startup that's great for teaching kids interesting vocabulary, through a range of resources like Word a Day books and an exciting Storyteller's Dictionary.
-The brand is also launching its own free printables as the go-to for home school and exam prep resources (look out for these in the coming weeks).
+Reference books with a twist: Mrs. Wordsmith is a startup that's great for teaching kids interesting vocabulary, through a range of resources like Word a Day books and an exciting Storyteller's Dictionary, as well as a selection of books to help with everything from phonics to creative writing.